The open-world chapters in Madagascar are the best segments of Uncharted 4: A Thief’s End

 Uncharted 4 Travel Itinerary 3: Madagascar

 The Madagascar chapters took the gaming world by storm when Uncharted 4 was released.
 I mean, open-world style driving for just one chapter?
 With river plains as far as the eyes can see, and all sorts of treasures to dig and uncover?
-What tops that?

-If you’ve ever dreamed of going on a road trip in Africa, if you’ve ever dreamed of any road trip, you will love this chapter of Uncharted 4.
+The short of it, if you’ve ever dreamed of going on a road trip in Africa, if you’ve ever dreamed of any road trip, you will love this chapter of Uncharted 4.
 Titled, The Twelve Towers.

 Once again, our facilitator.
 Mr. Nathan Drake